KoStard/hermes_research/docs/tasks.md

 **Acceptance Criteria:**
 *   `HermesResearchCommandManager` implements functionality to save the command to a temporary file in /tmp
-*   The temporary script has executable permissions
-*   Local execution flow uses this temporary script file
+*   Local execution flow uses this temporary script file by sourcing it with `. path/to/script.sh`
 *   Remote execution flow uses this temporary script for copying to the remote server
-*   Proper cleanup of the temporary file is implemented after it's no longer needed
+*   Scripts are left in /tmp for potential debugging or reference

 **Test Requirements:**
-- [ ] Test temporary script creation works as expected
+- [x] Test temporary script creation works as expected
-- [ ] Test script has executable permissions
-- [ ] Test script content is correctly written
+- [x] Test script content is correctly written
-- [ ] Test script is properly cleaned up after execution
-- [ ] Test script handles special characters in command
+- [x] Test script handles special characters in command
-- [ ] Test handling of failures during script creation
+- [x] Test handling of failures during script creation

 **Notes:**
 This replaces the previous approach in TASK-012 which incorrectly saved the script to the research directory.
-The new approach uses a temporary file that is appropriate for both local execution and remote copying.
+The new approach uses a temporary file in /tmp that is appropriate for both local execution and remote copying.
+Scripts will be executed by sourcing them (`. path/to/script.sh`) rather than making them executable, to maintain the user's shell environment.

 ---